GuntharDeNiro/gunbot-sdk-js/README.md

 > Replace `<host>` and `<token>` with your own instance values.

-> The docs folder on Github has documentation for each of the supported methods.
+> The docs folder on Github has documentation for each of the supported methods, [online version of this documentation](https://gunthardeniro.github.io/gunbot-sdk-js/).

 > You need an appropriate [Gunbot plan](https://www.gunbot.com) to use this SDK effectively.